 The health and safety of our students and instructors are of utmost importance to the Alaska Avalanche School.
 We continue to monitor state and local health guidelines and are planning to adapt to meet evolving safety standards.
-AAS will operate using known best practices that support physical distancing, strong hygiene, uncontaminated surfaces, reduced physical points of contact between all persons, and personal protective equipment (PPE) when physical distancing is not an option.
+AAS will operate using known best practices that support vaccination, physical distancing, strong hygiene, uncontaminated surfaces, reduced physical points of contact between all persons, and personal protective equipment (PPE) when physical distancing is not an option.
 People who are at higher risk for severe illness from COVID-19 as defined by the Centers for Disease Control (CDC) should carefully consider, in conjunction with their health care provider, whether to attend an avalanche course at this time.

 AAS will make efforts, through a variety of approaches, to decrease the probability of transmission of COVID-19 during our courses.
 Adaptations such as classroom size, class size, online/remote learning, and PPE will be used in various combinations to adjust to current level of community transmission or to adhere to state and local health regulations.
 Our school retains the right to move or cancel courses as it adapts to COVID-19.

 We have adapted our operating procedures to include updated admissions documents, a modified cancellation policy, and a self-declaration of health form that follows best practices for safe COVID-19 management.

 We are planning for the upcoming avalanche education season with both traditional and blended delivery of our coursework, adapting as necessary to meet current health regulations.

 We will require all students who have been out of the country or state to follow state/federal travel mandates.
 Students and instructors should not attend a course if they have been in close contact with someone who is showing symptoms of COVID-19 within 7 days prior to the course start date.
 Students and instructors should not attend a course if they have any COVID-19 symptoms.

 A safety plan will be developed for each course to ensure student and instructor safety.